-- Students riding the bus are REQUIRED to wear a face mask and wear their masks at all times while on the bus.
-Taking the mask off will result in a bus suspension.
+- Students riding the bus will NOT be required to wear a face mask.
 Buses will be cleaned and disinfected at regular intervals.
-Touch surfaces on the bus such as handrails and seats will be disinfected after every route. - Please encourage your child to wear a face mask and remind your child not to touch other students, share toys or common items like cell phones.
+Touch surfaces on the bus such as handrails and seats will be disinfected after every route. - Please encourage your child to wear a face mask and remind your child not to touch other students, or to share toys or common items like cell phones.
 Remind your child to practice safe distancing protocols.
-University Academy strongly encourages you to bring your student to school, if possible, to mitigate chances of COVID-19 transmission. - Bus Riders must have on their masks while boarding the bus.
-Drivers will give students without one a disposable mask to wear.
-Drivers will notify University Academy of students not wearing masks and consequences will be determined by University Academy.
+University Academy strongly encourages you to bring your student to school, if possible, to mitigate chances of COVID-19 transmission.